 If you still want a bit of reassurance that your potatoes are ready to harvest, you can dig a small test spot and get a few tubers out to gauge if they are at your desired harvest size.

-Quick Summary – How Many Potatoes Will Grow Per Plant (and From ONE Seed)
+Quick Summary – How Many Potatoes Per Plant (and From ONE Seed)

 Different varieties of potatoes will produce different amounts of potatoes at harvest time.
-To get an idea of how many your particular variety will produce, you will need to read the information on the seed packaging.
+You will need to read the information on the seed packaging to get an idea of how many potatoes per plant your particular variety will produce.
 Generally, with potatoes, however, if the plant is healthy, you can expect to dig up about five or six full-size potatoes per plant.

 Potato plants yield from five to 10 potatoes per plant depending on the variety, climate, and whether the growing conditions of the plants are met.
 Usually, a single potato plant produces anywhere between 3 and 5 pounds of potatoes.
 Knowing this can help you to plan how many plants to plant to you can have enough potatoes until the next growing season.